 4.3.1.
-In-Vacuum Operation
+In-Vacuum Usage

 Vacuum compatibility can be provided as an option.
-For in-vacuum operation unscrew the self-sealing valves from the detector and use vacuum-compatible fittings and o-rings.
-The water connectors use an 1/8 inch ISO parallel thread.
+For in-vacuum use, replace the self-sealing quick connect fittings on the detector with vacuum-compatible fittings and o-rings.
+The water connectors use a 1/8 inch ISO parallel thread.
 Before opening the cooling circuit always remove the coolant to avoid dripping.